SharePoint/sp-dev-docs/docs/embedded/tutorials/metadata.md

 | FileStorageContainer.Selected | Application |
 | FileStorageContainer.Selected | Delegated   |

-#### REST Operation example: get a column in a fileStorageContainer by id
+#### REST Operation example: get a column in a fileStorageContainer by ID

 ##### Request